piotrowski/imageLoader/README.md

-To do before first publish on npm:
+To add before verison 1.0.0:
  - pretty README.md with documentation
  - add JSDoc (or simmilar)